Political positions of Dianne Feinstein

-Dianne Feinstein is the current senior senator in the U.S. Senate representing California.
-Prior to her time in the Senate, she ran for Governor of California, and was Mayor of San Francisco.
-Feinstein tends to be seen as a moderate in the Senate.
-She has worked to ban civilian ownership of some types of firearm, and to gain passage of the California Desert Protection Act to preserve wilderness.
-She voted to authorize the use of military force in Iraq in 2002, and has stated that she is a supporter of the Patriot Act.
+Dianne Feinstein was the senior senator representing California in the U.S. Senate.
+A Democrat, she served in the Senate from 1992 to 2023.
+Prior to her Senate tenure, Feinstein ran for Governor of California and served as Mayor of San Francisco.

+In 2018, the Los Angeles Times wrote that Feinstein had emphasized her centrism when she first ran for statewide offices in the 1990s (an era when California was more conservative than it became during Feinstein's later career).
+Over time, she moved left of center as California became one of the most Democratic states in the nation.
+In 2013, The New York Times called her a "liberal lioness".
+Feinstein was known for her advocacy for gun control, abortion access, environmental protection, and a strong national defense.

 Agriculture

-In March 2019, Feinstein was one of thirty-eight senators to sign a letter to United States Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."
+In March 2019, Feinstein was one of 38 senators to sign a letter to U.S. Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."

-In June 2019, Feinstein and eighteen other Democratic senators sent a letter to USDA Inspector General (IG) Phyllis K. Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."
+In June 2019, Feinstein and 18 other Democratic senators sent a letter to USDA Inspector General (IG) Phyllis K. Fong with the request that the IG investigate USDA instances of retaliation and political decision-making and asserted that not conducting an investigation would mean these "actions could be perceived as a part of this administration’s broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."